 Becoming a principal dancer is a long and winding road, with dancers jumping between several schools and companies to reach their goals.
 Principal dancers at American Ballet Theatre (ABT) and New York City Ballet (NYCB) typically start training at a young age, with 13 being considered a late start.
 ABT’s principal dancers often interact with the company through the studio company in their late teenage years.

 The studio company bridges student and professional training, allowing dancers to continue training while performing in productions alongside the company.
 ABT recruits dancers from competitions like the Youth America Grand Prix’s New York Finals.
 ABT has more international diversity than NYCB, with dancers from various countries, including South Korea, England, Argentina, and Ukraine.
-This diversity enriches the company’s performances and provides a broader range of experiences for the dancers.
+This diversity enriches the company’s performance and provides a broader range of experiences for the dancers.

 The years it takes to become a principal dancer vary by company.
-A dancer typically works her way up through corps de ballet and soloist ranks before becoming a principal dancer.
+A dancer typically works her way up through the corps de ballet and soloist ranks before becoming a principal dancer.
 This can take years or happen relatively quickly.
 Ballerina Alessandra Ferri was named prima while dancing for London’s Royal Ballet at age 19.

 Male and female principal dancers have relatively short careers that typically last until their late 30s or slightly longer.
 After retiring from performing, many turn to teaching, running a ballet company, or choreographing.
 Employment of ballerinas and other types of dancers is projected to grow at the same rate as other professions through 2026.